 The proper technique for suctioning the oropharynx involves the insertion of a catheter into the patient’s mouth and throat.

-The practitioner must keep their thumb off of the suction control port until the catheter is in the correct place.
 Then suctioning is performed with the use of negative pressure, which helps with secretion removal from the back of the throat.

 What is a Coude Tip Suction Catheter?

-A coude tip suction catheter is a tube used in airway suctioning that has an angled tip.
 This helps it navigate around obstacles in the airway and is useful for suctioning the left mainstem bronchus.

 Final Thoughts